 BUILDING A KINDNESS COOPERATIVE

 Examples of how Rachel & Sue will be putting this Monthly Mission into action:

 - Having our children go through the toys they have outgrown, no longer use or that they feel other children would enjoy.

 - Post your collection in neighborhood sites like Facebook or NextDoor

 - Taking a wagon around our neighborhoods with our kids after school collecting from neighbors.

 - Reaching out to our immediate social circles; i.e. Girl Scout Troop, Gymnastics Gym, School Board, Hockey Team and Book Club

 - Take a peek at our socials throughout the month to see what else we are doing to participate in raising a Kind generation.
 Use our hashtag, #kindcooperative, to follow along AND tag us so we can see how you are making the world a little more kind.

-Thank you and see you next month for our next Monthly Mission:
+Thank you and check back soon for our next Monthly Mission!